Roma-The Mecca Of Old Stuff (and Hot)

 ✈️ First Impressions

-Walking from the station to our Airbnb, it looked like any other European city: small grocery shops, camera and phone stores, great-smelling bakeries, and chaos.
+Walking from the station to our Airbnb, it looked like any other European city: small grocery shops, punctuated by 1000 camera and phone stores, great-smelling bakeries, and chaos.
 I started to wonder what the hype was about.

-Bottom line: Rome puts on a show.
+Bottom line: Rome is the bomb.
 It’s totally unique and, IMHO, the best historical destination in the world.
 It’s the alpha, the lead dog, the man.
-Walking into its warm Roman bosom, I felt like I’d already accomplished something.
+Walking into its warm Roman bosom, I felt like I’d already accomplished something-the mecca of old stuff- I have arrived.

 🏠 Where We Stayed